Imagine you were on the furthest corner of this world, enjoying your holiday. Then you receive a WhatsApp message from your mum back in Kenya.

 These transactions, either sending or receiving, are recorded in the immutable public ledger known as a blockchain and stored in blocks connected with previous blocks.

-This linkage of blocks is essentially what makes it incorruptible because if you try to change any previously recorded data through hacking, the blockchain will reject.
+This linkage of blocks makes it incorruptible because if you try to change any previously recorded data through hacking, the blockchain will reject.

 Also, it enables tracking of the previous transactions to prevent people from spending coins they do not own.